shajra/nix-example/tutorials/1-pkgs-make/README.md

     Version: 4.5
     Description: GNU sed, a batch stream editor

-The `writeText` attribute is not a derivation, but a function not found by `nix search`.
+Unlike `coreutils` and `gnused`, the `writeText` attribute is not a derivation, but a function. `nix search` only finds derivations in Nixpkgs, and not other values like functions, so we can't use `nix search` to find functions like `writeText`.
 There are a lot of functions at Nixpkgs' top-level.
 Some of these are documented in the [Nixpkgs manual](https://nixos.org/nixpkgs/manual).
 Others you discover by looking at other people's Nix expressions or by reading the Nixpkgs source code.

 `writeText` produces a derivation for a single-file package given a name for the package, and the text content for the file.
 We use string interpolation to have the `/nix/store` paths of dependencies injected into the script.